veryyoldman/nai-t5-wrapper/README.md

 ## Contribution

-This repository is open-source but not open-contribution.
-Be prepared that we may not have bandwidth to review pull requests or answer issues; we develop this during spare time.
-We are interested in knowing about breaks, but improving convenience or compatibility is a lower priority.
+This is a community fork.
+Contributions, bug reports, and feature requests are welcome via [GitHub Issues](https://github.com/bghira/nai-t5-wrapper/issues) and Pull Requests.

+## Acknowledgements

+This wrapper is built on top of [NovelAI's T5 implementation](https://github.com/NovelAI/t5).
+We thank NovelAI for open-sourcing their optimized T5 codebase.

 ## License

 Apache 2.0.
-Uses code from [HF transformers](https://github.com/huggingface/transformers), which is [also Apache 2.0](https://github.com/huggingface/transformers/blob/main/LICENSE).
+Uses code from [NovelAI/t5](https://github.com/NovelAI/t5) and [HF transformers](https://github.com/huggingface/transformers), both Apache 2.0 licensed.